Individual Characteristics

 Innovations and Impact

 Design and realization of a drone-based real-time method, based on data fusion and SLAM solutions, to detect animals, track them, and derive metrics.
 This approach will also leverage on re-routing capabilities to enable close-up views and higher-resolution data acquisition.
-The solution will be deployable also in other sectors (surveillance, rescue, and search, etc.) enlarging the impact of the Doctoral Candidate work.
+The solution will be deployable also in other sectors (surveillance, rescue, and search, etc.) enlarging the impact of the work.

 Copyright by University of Bristol